 In our early season camps, the principle game we pursue are elk (wapiti) and mule deer.
-Black bear are also common in the early camps.
+Black bear are also common in the early camps and we typically have opportunities to harvest bears on any of the early season hunts up to mid-October.
 We encourage our hunters to have the elk-deer combination licenses.
 There are few whitetail deer in the mountains.
-Should you have an interest in a special hunt, there are special permits for moose, which each can be hunted from the camps.
+Though more elusive, we consistenly harvest a wolf or two over the course of the season.
+This is usually a wolf traveling alone.

-In our late season camp we tend to focus on elk but the mule deer have become more prevalent in recent years and we find that the quality of the bucks is excellent.
+In our general season camp we tend to focus on elk but the mule deer have become more prevalent in recent years and we find that the quality of the bucks is excellent.
 Black bear hunting is possible and we have gotten some nice bear.
-However, the weather has a crucial role in black bear hunting in our late season camp.
+However, the weather has a crucial role in black bear hunting in thiscamp.
 If the snow and cold quickly hit, the bears will hibernate by the first week of November.

-In the event a hunter applies for and draws a special tag for moose, big horn sheep, or goat, we can accommodate these hunters depending on the species and the district in which their tag is valid.
+In the event a hunter applies for and draws a special tag for moose or big horn sheep we can accommodate these hunters depending on the species and the district in which their tag is valid.
+We have particularly good big horn sheep hunting in district 421.
 These are very unique and highly sought after big game tags, so we prefer to make accommodations after the tags are secured.
-We have very high success rates for special tags for moose, goat, and big horn sheep.
+We have very high success rates for sheep.